A PAC-Bayesian Link Between Generalisation and Flat Minima: On the benefits of the gradient norm in Wasserstein PAC-Bayes learning

-where $\Pcal_R$ denotes the Euclidean projection on $\Bcal(\zerobf,R)$. \end{corollary} Proof is deferred to \Cref{sec: proof_kl-change}.
-Corollary \ref{cor:kl-change} involves a KL divergence and an Euclidean predictor space $\Hcal= \Rbb^d$.
-This comes at the cost of approximating $\Q,\P$ by $\Pcal_R\#\Q,\Pcal_R\#\P$.
-Thus, $R$ is now an hyperparameter which arbitrates a tradeoff between the quality of our approximations and the looseness of the bound (if the gradient norm is large).
-A notable strength is that the smoothness assumption is relaxed on smoothness over $\Bcal(\zerobf,R)$. \\
+where $\Pcal_R$ denotes the Euclidean projection onto $\Bcal(\zerobf,R)$. \end{restatable} {}The proof is deferred to \Cref{sec:proof-kl-change}. \Cref{cor:kl-change} involves a KL divergence and an Euclidean predictor space $\H= \R^d$.
+This comes at the cost of approximating $\Q$ and $\P$ by, respectively, $\Pcal_R\#\Q$ and $\Pcal_R\#\P$.
+Thus, the radius $R$ is now a hyperparameter balancing the tradeoff between the quality of our approximations and the looseness of the bound (if the gradient norm is large).
+A notable strength is that the smoothness assumption is relaxed to apply only within the centred ball $\Bcal(\zerobf,R)$.\\

-{}From Theorem \ref{th:2-wass}, we now derive a novel generalisation bound allowing deterministic predictors.
+{}From \Cref{th:2-wass}, we now derive a novel generalisation bound allowing deterministic predictors.